UncleGrumpy/Moonlight_8266/README.md

 ## Prerequisites

+This sketch is updated to build with ArduinoIDE 2.x

-This application depends on the [WebSockets](https://github.com/Links2004/arduinoWebSockets) library, which can be installed from the ArduinoIDE _Library Manager_.
+This sketch depends on the [WebSockets](https://github.com/Links2004/arduinoWebSockets) library, which can be installed from the ArduinoIDE _Library Manager_.
 The `WebSockets` library depends on the [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP) library, also available in the ArduinoIDE _Library Manager_.

+To upload the web content to the ESP8266 you will need the [arduino-littlefs-upload](https://github.com/earlephilhower/arduino-littlefs-upload) plugin for ArduinoIDE 2.x.
+(For the old java based ArduinoIDE 1.x use [arduino-esp8266littlefs-plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin)) The directions for that project say to put the [visx](https://github.com/earlephilhower/arduino-littlefs-upload/releases) file in to the `~/.arduinoIDE/plugins/` (`C:\Users\<username>\.arduinoIDE\plugins\` on Windows) directory, but for it show up in the _Command Palette_ I had to put it also in the `~/.arduinoIDE/plugin-storage/` directory.
+So in the end I decided to place the real `arduino-littlefs-upload-1.0.0.vsix` file into `~/.arduinoIDE/plugin-storage/` and put a symlink to that file into `~/.arduinoIDE/plugins/`.
+I don't know the recommended way to set up plugins, but that worked for me.

 ## Usage